karam084/awesome-books-es6/README.md

 # Awesome Books

-> Simple app that adds books title and authors to a list.
+The app that adds books title and authors to a list, this project content of add and remove list of books and author.
+The project developed by javascript to do more dynamic and more active.

 ## Built With